 Trends and Latest Developments

-Furthermore, there is growing interest in boron-based materials for energy storage applications.
+To build on this, there is growing interest in boron-based materials for energy storage applications.
 Boron-rich compounds, such as borides and borohydrides, are being investigated as potential high-capacity hydrogen storage materials and solid-state electrolytes for batteries.
 The development of new synthetic methods and nanotechnology is enabling the creation of novel materials with enhanced properties, opening up new possibilities for the application of Group 3A elements in various fields.

 From a professional perspective, the focus is shifting towards sustainable extraction and recycling of these elements.
 The environmental impact of mining and processing can be significant, and there is increasing pressure to develop more eco-friendly methods.
-Recycling of aluminum is well-established, but efforts are underway to improve the recycling of other Group 3A elements, particularly those used in electronics.
+And recycling of aluminum is well-established, but efforts are underway to improve the recycling of other Group 3A elements, particularly those used in electronics.
 This involves developing efficient methods for recovering these elements from end-of-life products and minimizing waste.

 Tips and Expert Advice